A report from Down Under with some news and novelties….

 The colors in this bush scene look almost like the early fall in the US that I saw recently but, sadly, all those orangey-red tones that you see there are burnt bush from the recent fires that ravaged the area.
 Those cliff faces and bushland are some of my favorite parts of Sydney.
 Who needs the beach?!

 This Saturday I will be heading back to the mountains for a small weavers’ gathering in the home of Helen Halpin, this time by train.
 I have been receiving Helen’s monthly news letter of weaving and other fiber events in Australia, Weavers Forum, for some years now and was pleased to have been able to finally meet her at the guild meeting last Saturday.
-I hope to make enough contacts on this trip to be able to put together a more substantial teaching tour next time around.
-I certainly won’t let four years slip by before I am back again.
+I certainly won’t let four years slip by before I am back in Sydney again.

 See you next week.